 Skylab’s site was designed by Sam Donaldson, whose work you may have seen on posters for Off the Grid festival and on releases for Melbourne dance label Voyage Recordings.
 When you arrive at the home page you’ll find a featured show as well as a selection of recently recorded broadcasts.
 Clicking on the drop-down menu to the right will help you navigate through Skylab-related events, a schedule of upcoming shows and, most interestingly, the “Explore” section.
-Here you can select from a number of genre tags, from afrobeat to post-punk to easy listening.
+Here you can select from a number of genre tags, from Afrobeat to post-punk to easy listening.
 Choose as few or as many of these as you like to be shown a selection of the shows on the site that match your interests.
-Presently the selection is small, but as the archive develops you’ll be able to filter the content to find your musical vibe at any given moment.
+As the archive develops you’ll be able to filter the content to find your musical vibe at any given moment.

 “Someone who’s at home listening can jump on the site once a week and not feel overwhelmed by the amount of content but be like: ‘Okay, what’s new?
 What’s come in this week?’” says Tarrant.

 No longer beholden to keeping the dance floor moving, Tarrant and Carmichael are excited about being able to share the deep recesses of their musical interests outside of the nightclub, as well as experimenting fully with the radio format beyond DJ mixes.

 “Specifically things like sound design, or audio narratives that might take on voice snippets and voice recordings from dusty, dark areas that you would have never ever heard of,” says Carmichael.